m3hransh/similar_document_finder/README.md

 - [ ] General approach of finding similar documents on Google
 ### Application Installation
 Install Python3 on your machine.
-By the following command in the directory of the cloned porject you can install command line application.
+By the following command in the directory of the cloned project you can install a command-line application.
 ``` bash
 $ pip install --editable .
 ```